-Another 'almost'evergreen choice.Whilst almost all snowdrops require a moist soil in order to thrive, Galanthus ‘S.Arnott does not.
+Another 'almost evergreen' choice.Whilst almost all snowdrops require a moist soil in order to thrive, Galanthus ‘S.Arnott does not.
 It produces flowers with a subtle fragrance, that are almost twice the size of common snowdrops, on stems that can reach 25cm (10in) tall.

-This vigorous and spreading semi-evergreen shrub with lance-shaped leaved.
+This vigorous and spreading semi-evergreen shrub with lance-shaped leaves.
 It produces golden –yellow flowers up to 3 inches across through the summer and early autumn.is a fast-growing, spreading, semi-evergreen to evergreen shrub with lance-shaped leaves and yellow flowers throughout summer into early autumnis a fast-growing, spreading, semi-evergreen to evergreen shrub with lance-shaped leaves and yellow flowers throughout summer into early autumn. .

 Liriope muscari 'Big Blue'

 Predictably large with blue flowers.
 One of the best of the good flowering forms, to 40cm tall and wide, evergreen.